KlarenceKPIs/student-mental-health-sql-case-study/README.md

 ## 📁 Files

 - `notebook.ipynb` – Jupyter notebook with full SQL analysis and notes
-- `students.csv` – Dataset
+- `students.csv` – Dataset used in the analysis
-- `mentalheal.jpg` – Image for documentation
+- `mentalheal.jpg` – Visual header for the documentation
 - `README.md` – This documentation

 ---